Pragmatics: Ambiguity

 Another example of an ambiguous sentence is, "I went to the bank."
 This is an example of lexical ambiguity, as the word bank can either be in reference to a place where money is kept, or the edge of a river.
 To understand what the speaker is truly saying, it is a matter of context, which is why it is pragmatically ambiguous as well.

 Similarly, the sentence "Sherlock saw the man with binoculars" could mean that Sherlock observed the man by using binoculars, or it could mean that Sherlock observed a man who was holding binoculars (syntactic ambiguity).
 The meaning of the sentence depends on an understanding of the context and the speaker's intent.
 As defined in linguistics, a sentence is an abstract entity: a string of words divorced from non-linguistic context, as opposed to an utterance, which is a concrete example of a speech act in a specific context.
 The more closely conscious subjects stick to common words, idioms, phrasings, and topics, the more easily others can surmise their meaning; the further they stray from common expressions and topics, the wider the variations in interpretations.
 That suggests that sentences do not have intrinsic meaning, that there is no meaning associated with a sentence or word, and that either can represent an idea only symbolically.
 The cat sat on the mat is a sentence in English.
-If someone were to say to someone else, "The cat sat on the mat," the act is itself an utterance.
+If someone were to say to someone else, "The cat sat on the mat", the act is itself an utterance.
 That implies that a sentence, term, expression or word cannot symbolically represent a single true meaning; such meaning is underspecified (which cat sat on which mat?) and potentially ambiguous.
 By contrast, the meaning of an utterance can be inferred through knowledge of both its linguistic and non-linguistic contexts (which may or may not be sufficient to resolve ambiguity).
 In mathematics, with Berry's paradox, there arises a similar systematic ambiguity with the word "definable".

 Referential uses of language

 The referential uses of language are how signs are used to refer to certain items.
-A sign is the link or relationship between a signified and the signifier as defined by de Saussure and [].
+A sign is the link or relationship between a signified and the signifier as defined by de Saussure and Jean-René Huguenin.
 The signified is some entity or concept in the world.
 The signifier represents the signified.
 An example would be: